rust-lang/rust-forge/src/compiler/notification-groups.md

 First, you want to get approval:

 * Propose the group by preparing a [Major Change Proposal][MCP].
-If you're group is not analogous to some existing group, it is probably a good idea to ping compiler team leads before-hand or as part of the MCP.
+If your group is not analogous to some existing group, it is probably a good idea to ping compiler team leads before-hand or as part of the MCP.
 * The MCP should specify what Github label will be associated with the